 Our Analysis and Test Results

-During fast flowy descents, the A1's secure fit really shines.
+During fast flowy descents, the A2's secure fit shines.
 It sits snug on the head without bouncing around, yet not squeezing our head too tightly.
 Troy Lee Designs have always had a deep fit, and the TLD's shaping, padding, and retention system perform exceptionally.
-The three height levels for the retention system lets the A1 snug down on the back, side, and front of head, giving equal pressure in just right spots.
+The three height levels for the retention system lets the A2 snug down on the back, side, and front of the head, giving equal pressure in just right spots.

-Weighing in at 13.4oz, the A2 sits in the middle of the pack.
-We wouldn't say that it's noticeable, or you shouldn't consider purchasing the TLD A2 because it weighs a little more than a few of the other helmets.
-The protection and style make up for the added few ounces.
+Weighing in at 13.4oz, the A2 MIPS sits in the middle of the pack for weight.
+We wouldn't say that it's noticeable, or you shouldn't consider purchasing this helmet because it weighs slightly more than a few of the other helmets.

 The 13 large vents allow the airflow to circulate continuously without fail.
 The coolness of the TLD A2 is very comparable to the highly airy Smith Rover.
-In fact, it ranks highest in coolness in our book.
+In fact, it ranks among the best in ventilation in our test selection.

 The A2's headband can be adjusted fore or aft at the temples, or up or down at the rear to ensure a snug fit as well as an optimum angle.
-The band retains the ratchet dial, which is a plus if you wear gloves or just have fat fingers.
+The band retains the ratchet dial, which handy if you're wearing thick gloves.

-Enduro riders and XC crushers will love the new TLD A2 and its comfy feel - with excellent vents to accompany you on those hot muggy summer rides.
+Enduro riders and XC crushers will love the new A2 MIPS and its comfortable fit and excellent ventilation to keep you cool on those hot, muggy summer rides.

-If you are looking for style points, the TLD A2 will keep the lookers looking and high fives coming.
+If you are looking for style points, the A2 will keep the lookers looking and high fives coming.
 It will also keep the grey matter safe if you find yourself flying over the bars one day.
 The A1 is still available from TLD and is considerably less expensive than the A2 tested, but we'd have a hard time recommending it over the A2.
-The new TLD A2 is a huge upgrade; it's one that any fan of Troy Lee should probably start saving their pennies for.
+The new TLD A2 is a huge upgrade.
+Troy Lee fans should probably start saving their pennies.